 - b.
-To identify the screen title, click a Finder tool from the AccessProfile Generator, then drag the icon on the matching field in the application screen or Web page. - c.
+To identify the screen title, click a Finder tool from the AccessProfile Generator, then drag the icon on the matching field in the application screen. - c.
 As you drag the Finder tool to the application, AccessProfile Generator marks the field or button that can be captured.
 When the Finder tool is positioned over the field, release the mouse button.
 If the field was captured successfully, the Clear signature option is activated. - d.
-The screen title field retrieves its default screen name from the application.
+The Screen title field retrieves its default screen name from the application.
 Click Clear signature to undo the capture. - e.
 Click Advanced settings to perform the task only when a certain condition is satisfied.

-For more information, see "Creating AccessProfiles that perform automation tasks" on page 37 or "Setting advanced options" on page 44.
+For more information, see "Creating AccessProfiles that perform automation tasks" on page 40 or "Setting advanced options" on page 48.

-- 6. After capturing all the application fields, click Next. - 7.
+- f.
+Proceed to Selecting actions for logging off step. - 6.
+After you capture all the application fields, click Next. - 7.
 In the Identify Screen for Logoff window, provide one or more case-sensitive text strings that can accurately identify the screen. - 8.
 Click Add. - 9.
-After adding all the case-sensitive strings, click Next. - 10.
-Select each action to include for logging off in the Available actions drop-down list and moving it to the Selected actions group.
+After you add all the case-sensitive strings, click Next. - 10.
+Select each action to include for logging off in the Available actions list and moving it to the Selected actions group.